mpjw/consensus3Di/README.md

 ```

 ## Test data
-As test data we use 500 randomly selected SCOPe v2.01 entries.
+As test data we use 500 randomly selected SCOPe entries taken from SCOPe v2.01 at 40% sequence identity.
 Of there 2 entries had no sequence annotated in the [corresponding fasta file](https://scop.berkeley.edu/downloads/scopeseq-2.01/astral-scopedom-seqres-gd-sel-gs-bib-40-2.01.fa
 ).
 Thus, we end up with 498 entries, which are stored in `data/test/scope.test.fasta`.